Willygap1572/Domotics/README.md

 # Domotics
+## Context
+This project is part of the `Redes2` internship in Computer Engineering at the Universidad Autónoma de Madrid.

+## Description
 The project consists of a domotics system that simulates devices such as switches (Switch), sensors (Sensor) and a clock (Clock), managed by a controller (Controller) through defined rules (Rule).
 A Django-based web interface is also included to manage and visualize the state of the rules.

 ## Components